UPPMAX/HPC-python/docs/index.rst

    **Target group**

    - The course is for present or presumptive users at UPPMAX, HPC2N, LUNARC, NSC or possibly other clusters in Sweden.
-   - Therefore we apply python solutions on all four clusters, so a broad audience can benefit.
+   - Therefore we apply Python solutions on all four clusters, so a broad audience can benefit.
    - We also provide links to the Python/Jupyter documentation at other Swedish HPC centres with personnel affiliated to NAISS.

    **Cluster-specific approaches**